Vietnam Historical Trip. Day 1-2: Ho Chi Minh City

 Communication barriers left us with the fruits puzzled

-A popcorn-like of another kind rice cracker making process.
-Its a sticky type.
+A popcorn-like, another kind of rice cracker making process.
+It's a sticky type.

-Then, it mixed melted sugar..
+Then, it mixed melted sugar.

-before being flatten and cut into pieces.
+before being flattened and cut into pieces.

 A quick detour to the Vietnamese coffee shop

-Let's take a brief rest guys!
+Let's take a brief rest, guys!

 Kính chào quý khách means welcome!

-Cruised in the water ways of murky river
+Cruised in the waterways of murky river

 There were varieties of sampan boats we've seen here

-Next up on the Mekong River tour was lunch which was included in our tour
+Next up on the Mekong River tour was lunch, which was included in our tour

 Had lunch at a very quaint restaurant and sumptuous meal